Everything You’re Doing To Heal Is Why You Can’t Move On

 Still influencing how you feel in your relationships.

-Five years from now, you won’t remember when it started.
+And five years from now, you won't remember when it started anymore.

 It will just feel like your personality.